stevencorona/SessionHandlerCookie/README.md

         return $this->HASH_SECRET;
     }
 ```

+2) Compresses the cookie data with maximum gzip level 9 and uses the session.cookie_lifetime php.ini settings.

 # Original README Copyright (c) 2012, Steve Corona
 `SessionHandlerCookie` is a short, but useful piece of code that I've decided to open source from my book, [Scaling PHP Applications](http://scalingphpbook.com).